Chew/TARDIS-Docs/docs/modules/generators.md

   create_area: true
 ```

-For more information on claiming and managing plots see the [Plot](/modules/plots) page.
+For more information on claiming and managing plots see the [Plot World Generator](/plots) page.

 ![Plot world](/images/docs/plot_world.jpg)